abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 looks around and sees another mango tree that is not very full and does not have many mangoes on it.
 Reflecting to himself he thinks, *That tree seems to be the same as it was before.
-There is a real problem with having a full tree—and it's the same with my life: I have many duties, responsibilities, and many people around me.
+There is a real problem with having a full tree---and it's the same with my life: I have many duties, responsibilities, and many people around me.
 Maybe I should transform my life to be more like this scrawny mango tree and step out of my duties and responsibilities.* That was his impetus to go forth on the spiritual